 The title of Research Associate is held by research personnel who meet all normal requirements, but for whom the title of Engineer, Scientist, or Technologist is not appropriate.
 The title is intended for professionals for whom a specific need exists, but because of the different nature of their education or experience, should not be classified (at least initially) in the Research Engineer/Scientist/Technologist structures.
-In determining when it will be suitable to use the Research Associate title structure, reliance will be placed on comparison with the established criteria for Research Engineer/Scientist/Technologist, but will differ in some particular aspect.
+In determining when it will be suitable to use the Research Associate title structure, reliance will be placed on comparison with the established criteria for Research Engineer/Scientist/Technologist.
+That is, the qualifications for Research Associate should have an equivalency to Research Engineer/Scientist/Technologist, but will differ in some particular aspect.
 In general, it will offer more flexibility in considering the candidate's total qualifications and suitability for employment at Georgia Tech.
 The title is intended to be broad enough in scope to include any professional categories appropriate to the Institute's needs.
 Examples include medical doctors, health and safety professionals, social scientists, architects, and management experts.